divanvisagie/batlab/README.md

 ## Contributing

 Workloads are modular - add new ones by creating files in `workload/` directory following the standard interface.

+### Hardware Diversity

+This tool is designed to work on any laptop hardware.
+The specific hardware details (model, CPU, battery specs) are automatically captured in the data files.
+We encourage testing on different hardware:

+- **Different laptop models**: ThinkPads, MacBooks, Dell XPS, Framework, etc.
+- **Different CPUs**: Intel, AMD, ARM-based systems
+- **Different battery technologies**: Various capacities and chemistries

+Submit your results via pull requests to build a comprehensive dataset across hardware platforms.
+Each test run captures full hardware specifications, enabling hardware-specific analysis and recommendations.

 **Requirements:**
 - POSIX shell compatibility